bloonguyen1207/Simple-encrypt-and-decrypt/README.md

 * For ex: python3 coltrans.py d cipher_file unknown

 ## Random Substitution ##
 * We create a new mode to check frequency of characters in a cipher text.
-The input includes mode "f" and name of the cipher's file.
+The input includes mode "f" and name of the cipher file.
 * For ex: python3 subst.py f cipher_file